How To Deal With Stress

 Those that do notice that their stress is causing the muscles to tense may be looking for a more effective way to treat their sore back, stiff neck or other aches and pains.

-Progressive relaxation is a common technique that can help you learn to relax muscles that are getting tense, so they do not become sore.
+Progressive relaxation is a conventional technique that can help you learn to relax muscles that are getting tense, so they do not become sore.

 Practicing these techniques means you will not have to worry about taking painkillers to keep your muscles feeling good.